What is the mission of the Instruction Section (IS)?

 - Explore the IS web site to share your ideas for programs with the Conference Program Planning Committee, contribute to the Peer-Reviewed Instructional Materials Online Committee’s database, or submit citations to the Research and Scholarship Committee’s living bibliography related to the Research Agenda for Library Instruction and Information Literacy.

-- Participate in IS conference programs, discussion forums, and online exchanges.
+- Participate in IS online conference programs, online discussion forums, and other related online exchanges.
+Find future programming on ACRL Live Webcasts.

-- Volunteer to serve as a member of an IS committee or task force, as the Newsletter Editor, or as the ILI-L List Administrator.
+- Volunteer to serve as a member of an IS committee or task force, as the Newsletter Editor, as the Website Administrator, as the Publication editor, or as the Social Media Coordinator.
 Volunteering to simply serve on an IS committee “where needed” is also a great way to easily get involved in the Section’s work.

 - Nominate a colleague or yourself for an IS Award, recognizing outstanding scholarship, instructional programming, and leadership among our members.